Bealby/magnet-fishing/README.md

 - The Website was tested on tablets and a variety of mobiles, including iPhone and Samsung.
-The results were satisfactory for all devices and continued to acheive the UX and UI goals.
+The results were satisfactory for all devices and continued to achieve the UX and UI goals.

 #### User Testing